 A ‘punny’ sculpture trail of bulls, scattered around Bullsbrook, Muchea and up Chittering Road into the Chittering Valley.
 Each bull is the creation of a local resident using recycled materials.
 Their designs and names reflect the creativity of local residents to the area.
 Recommended to Drive.

 - Great Northern Highway, Bullsbrook Road, Chittering Road, Jess Road, Muchea South Road, Ridgewood Loop, Kimberley St, Coventry Crossing, Bullsbrook College, Bullsbrook Library and Gibbard Place, WA

 - Visit Website

+(Formerly known as Blackboy Ridge Reserve) Djidi-Djidi Ridge is named after the Noongar word for Willy Wagtail, a much loved native Australian bird that can be found in the Chittering region.
 The hidden walk trail on this reserve is seasonally abundant in wildflowers, wattles, parrotbush & orchids.
 It boasts fantastic views across the valley from the lookout at the top of the trail.